 - From the Elmdale Road crossroads cross direct to Elton Road.
 The roadway is on a moderate slope.

 - The Elton road junction is a level kerb with no tactile marking but clear double yellow lines (photograph 1).
 Elton Road has a local bus and cycle lane up the hill and all traffic down the road.
-The road is a moderate slope throughout its length (photograph 2-6).
+The road is a steep slope throughout its length (photograph 2-6).

 - Bristol Grammar School is on the right hand side of the road and the Grammar School Houses and Infants School on the left.